Skip to content

 • Pay tribute to the ones you lost by making a memory table and reciting some prayers or wishes for them.
 Make sure to extend them an invitation and leave proper plates for them if they cross over when the time is right.

 • Celebrations honoured life as they did the dead.
 You can take a moment to appreciate and enjoy the autumnal atmosphere where you live.
-If nature near your home changes colour when the new season, soak in the alternating tree colours and wish for the lively ones to arrive safely after winter.
+If nature near your home changes colour during the new season, soak in the alternating tree colours and wish for the lively ones to arrive safely after winter.

 • Observe this day as your new year, which means pinpointing the thoughts and habits you wish to part with in the new year and making a list of the wishes and dreams you intend to work hard to realise in the upcoming one.